juliusgarbe/dotfiles/README.md

 # Dotfiles
 This repository contains my [dotfiles](https://wiki.archlinux.org/index.php/Dotfiles).

-> :warning: **WARNING:** These files contain code which affects the way your system behaves. **DO NOT** use blindly unless you know what that entails and only after reviewing the code.
-Use at your own risk!
-And always remember: with great power comes great responsibility. :point_up:

 ## Contents
 - `.jupyter/custom/custom.css`: Configuration file for [Jupyter Notebooks](https://jupyter.org).
 Mainly adds custom colors and some font styles.
 - `.bashrc`: Configuration file for the Bash Shell.
 Prepares environment to use [Environment Modules](http://modules.sourceforge.net) and sets various environment variables.